Jessicavazm/JessicaVaz_T2A1-B/README.md

 - <b>Quick sort</b>:

-    - <b>Description</b>: It's a divide-and-conquer algorithm.
-Quick sort algorithm chooses the pivot element and divides array into two halves, example: elements less than pivot and elements greater than pivot.
+    - <b>Description</b>: It is a divide-and-conquer algorithm.
+Quick sort Algorithm chooses the pivot element and divides the array into two halves, example: elements less than pivot and elements greater than the pivot.
 The same process is performed again with left and right halves until all elements are ordered.

     - <b>Performance</b>: Efficient for large datasets.